eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

-Skill set for roles in computer architecture, from microarchitecture design (or, processor architecture design), performance analysis and workload characterizations of microarchitecture designs - in the context of design space exploration and benchmarking, and hardware/software co-design of (domain-specific) computer systems:
+Skill set for roles in computer architecture (i.e., computer architects or microarchitects), from microarchitecture design (or, processor architecture design), performance analysis and workload characterizations of microarchitecture designs - in the context of design space exploration and benchmarking, and hardware/software co-design of (domain-specific) computer systems:
 + skill set:
 	- hyperscale cloud and edge computing
 + skill set: